fitbenchmarking/fitbenchmarking/docs/source/users/output/index.rst

 * an online version, which is more interactive than the offline version, but is only available if the Dash app is running.

 The default version shown in the page is the offline one.
 The user can switch between the two versions by clicking on the corresponding button above the plot.
-If the Dash app is off, then clicking on the button for the online version will have no effect.
+If the Dash app is off and the graph currently open is the offline one, then clicking on the button for the online version will have no effect.
+On the other hand, if the Dash app stops running while the online graph is shown, then the graph will lose its interactivity, e.g., it will not be possible to change the x-axis scale.

 Support Pages
 *************